Frequently Asked Questions

 During this time, students can make adjustments to their schedule with their high school counselor.
 If you change which classes you are taking during this period of time or remove a class from your schedule, your bill will be updated to reflect the change in charges.
 It is important to pay attention to the timeline and not put off making changes to your schedule.
 You will only receive a 100% refund on classes you drop within the first week of classes.
 After this time, the refund rate drops to 50%, then 0%.
 Check out the Dates & Deadlines page for exact dates and times.
 If you drop a class outside of the drop/add period, you will receive a ‘W’ on your transcript, indicating that you withdrew from the course.
 If you feel like you need to withdraw from a class or all of your classes, you should talk to your counselor or teacher.
 They can make sure that you have the support you need to either finish the semester or the tools necessary to reenroll when you are ready.

 This office will contact you once you have been accepted into the Jayhawk Blueprint program.
-If you have any questions about how to apply, contact the Jayhawk Blueprint Coordinator
+If you have any questions about how to apply, contact the Jayhawk Blueprint Program Coordinator

 Advanced Placement courses are special sections of high school courses designed to prepare students for national Advanced Placement tests.
 Students may earn college credits for these courses based upon their scores on these tests.
 Generally, students must earn scores of at least a 3 (on a scale of 1-5) on these national exams to earn college credit.
-Concurrent enrollment courses are taught in the high schools by high school faculty.
-The student will have credit for the college course, a KU transcript, and exposure to college-level learning while still in high school upon successfully completing the course(s).

 These are students who are admitted to KU either part-time or full-time and are actively working toward a degree.
 After you graduate high school, if you decide to come to KU, you will have to reapply as a degree-seeking student to attend.